wemake-services/meta/clients.md

 But ... some features would be missing.

 This approach is called "Fixed Time, Fixed Budget, Flex Scope".
-It was widely popularized by Basecamp developers in their ["Getting Real" (2006)](https://gettingreal.37signals.com/) bestseller book.
+It was widely popularized in the ["Getting Real"](https://gettingreal.37signals.com/) bestseller book.

 It might sound frightening at first, but practically it means that all parties care about bringing on a viable and effective product on time, and all the additional thoughts, non-critical issues and nonessential features are left for the next rounds for the sake of on-time and addressing delivery.